 All in-person users must first attend a mandatory orientation, which covers:

-- Prerequisite lab safety training
+- Prerequisite lab safety trainings

 - How to make a request for instrument training